A Unified Data Representation Learning for Non-parametric Two-sample Testing: Experimental Details

 \subsection{Overview of Datasets}

 \textbf{High-Dimensional Gaussian mixtures.} The \emph{high dimensional Gaussian mixtures} (HDGM) benchmark is a synthetic dataset that is composed of multiple Gaussian distributions, each representing a cluster, which is proposed by \citet{liu2020learning}.
 In our experiments, we are considering bimodal Gaussian mixtures, which means the number of clusters remains 2 irrelevant to the dimension of the multivariate Gaussian distributions.
-In Section \ref{verify_sota_ssl}, we consider there are three levels of \textit{HDGM}, which are \textit{HDGM-Easy}, \textit{HDGM-Medium} and \textit{HDGM-Hard} in order to specify that most SOTA SSL methods are not suitable for two-sample testing problems.
-In other places rather than Section \ref{verify_sota_ssl}, we regard \textit{HDGM} as \textit{HDGM-Hard}.
-Under $H_0$, $\mathbb{P}$ and $\mathbb{Q}$ are the same, which denoted as \textit{HDGM-S}; and under $H_1$, we slightly modify a mild covariance $\pm0.5$ between first two dimensions in the covariance matrix of $\mathbb{Q}$ and other setups are the same as \textit{HDGM-S}, which is referred to as \textit{HDGM-D}.
+In Appendix \ref{discuss_semi}, we consider there are three levels of \textit{HDGM}, which are \textit{HDGM-Easy}, \textit{HDGM-Medium} and \textit{HDGM-Hard} in order to specify different levels of data distribution existing in the two-sample testing problems.
+In other places of this paper, rather than Appendix \ref{discuss_semi}, we regard \textit{HDGM} as \textit{HDGM-Hard}.
+Under $H_0$, $\mathbb{P}$ and $\mathbb{Q}$ are the same, which denoted as \textit{HDGM-S} to verify the type I error under control; and under $H_1$, we slightly modify a mild covariance $\pm0.5$ between first two dimensions in the covariance matrix of $\mathbb{Q}$ and other setups are the same as \textit{HDGM-S}, which is referred to as \textit{HDGM-D}.
 Thus, \textit{HDGM-S} and \textit{HDGM-D} are both noted by hard-level HDGM.
-The details of how to synthesize $\mathbb{P}$ and $\mathbb{Q}$ to derive \textit{HDGM-Easy}, \textit{HDGM-Medium}, \textit{HDGM-Hard}, \textit{HDGM-S} and \textit{HDGM-D} are described in Table \ref{HDGM_details}.
-We regard $n$ as the number of samples drawn from each cluster in each distribution and $N$ as the number of total samples drawn from both $\mathbb{P}$ and $\mathbb{Q}$, where $N = n \times c \times 2$.
+The details of how to synthesize $\mathbb{P}$ and $\mathbb{Q}$ to derive \textit{HDGM-Easy}, \textit{HDGM-Medium}, \textit{HDGM-Hard}, \textit{HDGM-S} and \textit{HDGM-D} are described in Appendix \ref{hdgm_dataset_detail}.
+We regard $n_c$ as the number of samples drawn from each cluster in each distribution and $N$ as the number of total samples drawn from both $\mathbb{P}$ and $\mathbb{Q}$, where $N = n \times c \times 2$.
 We conduct two experiments on $\textit{HDGM-D}$, increasing the $N$ from $N = 1000$ to $N = 10000$ when keeping the dimension $d$ remain the same.
 One experiment is a low-dimensional $\textit{HDGM-D}$ with $d=2$ and another is a high-dimensional $\textit{HDGM-D}$ with $d=10$.
 Moreover, we conduct both low-dimensional and high-dimensional $\textit{HDGM-S}$ to show that the type-I error is controlled.
-The result is shown in Figure \ref{HDGM_result}, which will be analyzed in the section \ref{experiments}.
+The result is shown in Figures \ref{mnist_barplot} and \ref{HDGM_result}, which will be analyzed in the below subsection.

 \textbf{\textit{MNIST} vs \textit{MNIST}-Fake.} The \textit{MNIST} datasets is a collection of 70,000 grayscale images of handwritten digits, ranging from 0 to 9, divided into a training set of 60,000 images and a test of 10,000 images \citep{lecun1998gradient}.
 The \textit{MNIST}-Fake is the a set of 10,000 images generated by a pretrained \emph{deep convolutional generative adversarial network} (DCGAN) \citep{DCGAN_Radford}.
 The MNIST benchmark (\textit{MNIST} vs \textit{MNIST}-Fake) is also proposed by \cite{liu2020learning}, aiming to test the performance of testing methods in the image space.
 Under $H_0$, we draw samples both from the \textit{MNIST}-Fake.
 Under $H_1$, we compare the samples from real \textit{MNIST}, $\mathbb{P}$, and samples from \textit{MNIST}-Fake, $\mathbb{Q}$.
 We regard $N$ as the number of samples each drawn from $\mathbb{P}$ and $\mathbb{Q}$, where we increase $N$ from $N=200$ to $N=1000$.
 The result of the average test power of all methods is displayed in the Table \ref{image_result}.
 All methods are tested with a reasonable type-I error rate.